Intelligence and personality: Conscientiousness

 Furthermore, some interaction has been found between conscientiousness and intelligence.
 Conscientiousness has been found to be a stronger predictor of safety behaviour in individuals with a low level of intelligence than in those with a high level.
 This interaction may also be found in educational and occupational settings in future studies.
 Therefore, relatively speaking, an increase in either conscientiousness or intelligence may compensate for a deficiency in the other.

 Extraversion

-Most meta-analyses have found no correlation between overall extraversion and intelligence.
-There is some meta-analytic evidence to suggest that aspects of extraversion related to assertiveness may be slightly positively related to intelligence whereas aspects related to sociability may be slightly negatively related to intelligence.
+The largest current meta-analyses have found few correlations between overall extraversion and intelligence (e.g., corrected r = -.02 with general mental ability based on 502 effect sizes and 393,929 people).
+However, within extraversion are numerous aspects and facets.
+For example, the activity facet, which displayed positive, meaningful relations with memory, visual processing, and processing speed abilities (e.g., .25 with ideational fluency) as well as the spectrum of acquired knowledge constructs (e.g., .28 with general verbal information).